596acres/urbanreviewer/plans/Manhattan/Pueblo Nuevo/index.md

 ---
 layout: plan
-title: "Pueblo Nuevo"
+title: Pueblo Nuevo
 permalink: index.html
+published: true
 ---

 The Pueblo Nuevo plan was adopted in 1975, last revised in 1983, and expires in 2015.
-It assigns residential and institutional uses for the site.
+It assigns residential and institutional uses for the lots in the plan area.